Brucius/PowerShell-for-Partners/AzureAzTemplates/readme.md

 ## To Install the new Az module based on .Net Core.
-Only install this module after uninstalling the Rm modules.
+Only install this module after uninstalling the RM modules.
 To Uninstall all AzureRM module
 ```
 $versions = (Get-InstalledModule AzureRM -AllVersions | Select-Object Version)